tieubao/notes/source/_posts/2016-03-13-how-we-contribute-to-homebrew.markdown

 {{% img src="/images/2016-03-13-homebrew-fork.png" class="third right" %}}
 {% img /images/blog/2016-03-13-homebrew.png %}

-For us, we will help a repo called `dwarvesf/homebrew` which we can clone and start from there.
+For us, we will have a repo called `dwarvesf/homebrew` which we can clone and start from there.

 ### Create new formula